maximosdrr/database-copier-mongo/readme.md

 CLOUD_DB_NAME=name_of_the_bank_that_will_receive_the_data
 CODE_SLEEP=time_in_hours_for_the_code_to_run

-to run this coda please type: yarn start or npm run start
+to run this code please type: yarn start or npm run start